 Our aim is to compare home versus in-hospital cervical ripening to determine whether home cervical ripening is within an acceptable margin of in-hospital cervical ripening for the safety outcome of neonatal unit (NNU) admission, whether it is more acceptable to women and whether it is cost-effective from both NHS and patient perspectives.

 Chief Investigator: Dr Sarah Stock

-Number and location of participating sites / geographical scope (by region/ country): Expected 30 sites (no sites open yet)
+Number and location of participating sites / geographical scope (by region/ country): Expected 30 sites (18 sites open, 5 in set up)

 EudraCT number: N/A

 Funder: NIHR HTA

 Of grant award: 01/12/2019 - 30/11/2022

 UK GDPR Privacy Statement: If you have participated in this study and would like to read how it complies with UK GDPR, please read this document.

 Dr Sarah Stock, Usher Institute of Population Health Sciences and Informatics, NINE Edinburgh BioQuarter, 9 Little France Road, Edinburgh, EH16 4UX